joaomelo/scriptz/README.md

 _What problem does it solve?_

-It is a CLI application that runs scripts built with [Typescript](https://www.typescriptlang.org/).
+Sqript is a CLI application that runs scripts built with [Typescript](https://www.typescriptlang.org/).
 Its goal is to make development workflows descriptive, composable, and easy to maintain.

 # Motivation